insightfinder/InsightAgent/deployment/README.md

 - Add a new file 'excludeList.txt' with Private IPs (Each IP in a new line) of instances where you don't want to install the agents.
 - In case of 'Key based Authentication', add the file to the same path.
 - To deploy run the following command
+- To force install agent on all instance, use -f flag.
 ```
 ./deployAgentMaster.sh  -n USER_NAME_IN_HOST
                         -i PROJECT_NAME_IN_INSIGHTFINDER